James F. Burke (musician): Early life

-James Francis (Jimmy) Burke was born in Port Jefferson, New York, the son of Robert Arthur Burke (1895–1977) and Helen Marguerite Goebel (1899–1956).
-Robert was a mason contractor who also played the trumpet.
-He is credited with building the high school and telephone building in Port Jefferson.
-Helen was a pianist, and together they had their own dance band.
+James Francis (Jimmy) Burke was born in Port Jefferson, New York.
 At his birth, Jimmy sustained a brachial plexus injury, rendering his right arm useless.
 He began to play the trumpet at age 5, but since he could not hold the horn, his father had a tripod stand built for him.
 The top of it was shaped like a horseshoe and the horn would sit in that stand with a strap going over it in front of the valves.
 The stand was on rollers and could also be raised and lowered like a music stand.

 When he was seven years old, he started performing for the Rotary Club and for different organizations.
 In 1936 he played on WJZ (AM) on Sunday mornings from 9 to 10 o'clock.
 The program was called "Coast To Coast On A Bus" and Milton Cross was the announcer.
 Then from 11 to 12 o'clock, he went to ABC (which was CBS at that time) to The Horn and Hardart Children's Hour.
 Paul Douglas (actor) was the announcer.
 Jimmy played on these 2 shows for 7 years, playing 2 different solos every morning.
 When he was 13, some of the participants from The Horn and Hardart Children's Hour made a movie for Warner Brothers called "Stars Of Tomorrow".
 In the film, 5 boys make up a hillbilly band.